dart-archive/www.dartlang.org/src/site/docs/index.markdown

 ## Creating web apps

 If you're new to web apps,
-start with <a href="/docs/tutorials/">A Game of Darts—Tutorials</a>.
+start with the <a href="/docs/tutorials/">Dart Tutorials</a>&mdash;a
-It's a set of tutorials that teach you how to use Dart to write web apps, assuming no previous experience with either Dart or web apps.
+of tutorials that teach you how to use Dart to write web apps, assuming no previous experience with either Dart or web apps.

 While you're developing your web app,